Heinkel He 177 Greif

 The Heinkel He 177 Greif (Griffin) was a long-range heavy bomber flown by the Luftwaffe during World War II.
-The introduction of the He 177 to combat operations was significantly delayed, by both problems with the development of its engines, and frequent changes to its intended role.
-Nevertheless, it was the only long-range, heavy bomber to become operational with the Luftwaffe during the war.
+The introduction of the He 177 to combat operations was significantly delayed by problems both with the development of its engines and frequent changes to its intended role.
+Nevertheless, it was the only long-range, heavy bomber to become operational with the Luftwaffe during the conflict.
 The He 177 had a payload/range capability similar to that of four-engined heavy bombers used by the Allies in the European theatre.